-Maya Kopytman is a Partner at C&G Partners, specializing in interactive technologies and websites.
-She has almost two decades of design experience, and is internationally recognized for her pioneering work in designing interfaces for a variety of interactive media, from software to location-based applications and websites.
+Maya Kopytman is a Partner at C&G Partners, specializing in branding, interactive technologies, and websites.
+She has three decades of design experience and is internationally recognized for her pioneering work in designing interfaces for a variety of interactive media, from software to location-based applications and websites.

-Maya holds a BFA from Bezalel Academy of Art in Jerusalem and an MFA from Pratt Institute.
-She has been a visiting instructor in Pratt’s Department of Computer Graphics and Interactive Multimedia, and is currently a member of the International Academy of Digital Arts and Sciences.
-She lives in Park Slope, Brooklyn, with her husband and two children.
+Maya holds a B. Des from Bezalel Academy of Art in Jerusalem and an MFA from Pratt Institute.
+She has been a visiting instructor in Pratt’s Department of Digital Arts and is currently a member of the International Academy of Digital Arts and Sciences.
+As a board member of the nonprofit BYkids, Maya is driven by the same passion for meaningful contributions found in her design career.
+She lives in Park Slope, Brooklyn, with her husband.